hamzehkhazaei/EECS3221_Xv6_AddSysCall_Project/README.md

 ## Deliverables
 You need to submit a zip file named `xv6-syscall.zip` including the following:
 1. Modified xv6 source code with your system call implementation and the `ps.c` test user program.
-2. **Demo Video**: A 3-minute video (e.g., Zoom with screen capture and Camera) explaining your code in action.
+2. **Demo Video**: A 3-minute video (e.g., Zoom with screen sharing, recording, and Camera on) explaining your code in action.

     **Important Note**: At the beginning of the demo, while the camera is on, introduce yourself with your student number, then start the demo by using the screen capture feature.